NkosinathiAlex/Property-Scraping/README.md

 <b>PROPERTY WEB SCRAPING PROJECT</b>

-<p>I scraped a Property portal which connects home buyers and renters who
+<p>I scraped a Property listing website which connects home buyers and renters who
 are looking to buy or rent a Property. </p>

-<b>GOAL:</b>
-<p>To identify factors that strongly influent property prices and help
-home buyers,  sellers And businesses who wants to buy larger lands e.g farms understand what aspects contribute to property valuations.</p>

 <b>BACKGROUND</b>

 <p>Property24 is a South African Property listing Company which connects home-buyers
 and renters looking for a property.
 It has over 300 000 Properties listed for sale and to rent from South African leading Real Estate Agents</p>

+<b>GOAL:</b>
+<p>To identify factors that strongly influent property prices and help
+home buyers,  sellers And businesses who wants to buy larger lands e.g farms understand what aspects contribute to property valuations.</p>

 <b>Data and Data Dictionary:</b>